1994–95 Gillingham F.C. season: Background and pre-season

 The team prepared for the new season with a number of friendly matches, including a testimonial match for Ron Hillyard, who played for the club from 1974 until 1990, and a match to mark the club's centenary, which had been celebrated during the preceding season.
 Arsenal of the FA Premier League provided the opposition for the centenary match; the same club, then known as Woolwich Arsenal, had been the opposition in the first match contested by Gillingham, then known as New Brompton, in 1893.
 The previous season's kit was retained for a further year.
 It had been designed to mark the club's centenary and added panels of black and white stripes to the usual blue shirts, which were worn with white shorts and socks; the club's original shirts when it was founded in 1893 featured black and white stripes.
-The second-choice kit, to be worn in the event of a clash of colours with the opposition, was all red with similar black and white panels on the shirts.
+The away kit, to be worn in the event of a clash of colours with the home team, was all red with similar black and white panels on the shirts.